iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.2/report.md

 > I am being inundated with requests that are far outside of the area I can reasonably travel.
 In the last 10 minutes I have had 31 requests to help, but all 5km-10km away.
 I have double checked that the app knows my location via the emailed link.
 I can't spend all day rejecting 3 requests a minute until I find one that is in a reasonable cycle/foot radius of my location.
 I'm in London so I am sure there are people nearby that I could help but as is I am not seeing them.
 Please fix this!<br> :date: __2020-10-09 18:28:42__

 > I am receiving alerts from miles away.. sometimes even different cities, which are more than 200 miles away. 😒<br> :date: __2020-10-08 18:22:35__

-> Really poor.
-They are trying to use the app for something it is not intended for and only a fraction of the process is actually covered In the app so it's kind of redundant for the most part.
-Standard NHS/PHE/government approach really<br> :date: __2020-10-04 10:11:55__

-> I'm always contacted for assistance for another town 15 miles away - nowhere else and never anywhere nearby around my own town of 30k people...
-As I'm not registered for check in, chat, I'm not sure why I'm continually contacted.
-The siren is a ridiculously loud alarm too.
-As this app now serves more than a single purpose, some thoughts on a sensible method of notification should be considered.<br> :date: __2020-09-30 12:05:39__